marsdave/test-git/README.md

 http://github.com - automatic!
 [GitHub](http://github.com)

-Oppenheimer quote (which he himself had translated from a Sanskrit version of the Baghavad Gita):
+Oppenheimer quote (which he himself had translated from a Sanskrit version of the Bhagavad Gita):
-> Now I am become Death, destroyer of worlds.
+> Now I am become Death, the destroyer of worlds.